Learn More and ApplyLaw/Business - Joint Degree (JD/MBA)

 Admission

 Students seeking a joint degree with a college outside of the College of Law must independently apply and be admitted to the other graduate degree program.
 Full-time law students typically apply to the other graduate program in the summer prior to their second year of law school.
-Part-time law students typically apply to the other graduate degree program in the spring semester of their second year.
+Part-time JD students typically apply to the other graduate degree program in the spring semester of their second year.

-Grading Standards
+Academic Standards

-Joint degree students must meet the grading standards of the College of Law and the respective graduate degree program in order to remain in good standing.
+Students must meet the grading standards of both the College of Law and the graduate program to remain in good standing.
 Grades are recorded on the transcript under the college in which the courses are taken, and the combined degree is recorded after graduation.
-Students who are dismissed from either program may be able to continue studies in the other program.
-Students must satisfy the normal program requirements of the other school to receive the degree; no double counting of credits is permitted after a dismissal from one college.

 Leaves of Absence/Withdrawal